gabors-data-analysis/gabors-data-analysis.github.io/_pages/one-page-summary.md

 ---

-## New textbook for the future data analysts mixing econometrics and data science
+## Data analysis textbook mixing econometrics and data science
 This textbook provides future data analysts with the **tools, methods, and skills** needed to answer data-focused, real life questions, to choose and apply appropriate methods to answer those questions, and to visualize and interpret results to support better decisions in business, economics, and public policy.

 **Textbook website: [Gabors-Data-Analysis.com](https://gabors-data-analysis.com/)**